georgewrmarshall/deprecation-ticket-template/REPLACE_MOBILE.md

 Currently, mobile is using an outdated `OLD_COMPONENT` component, which needs to be replaced with the new `NEW_COMPONENT` component.

-This is a massive undertaking by itself and creating a single PR would be too large.
-Smaller PRs can be submitted against this issue to ensure easier review and gradual improvements.
+This is a massive undertaking by itself and assigning to a single contributor and creating a single PR would be too large.
+Smaller PRs can be submitted against this issue from multiple contributors to ensure easier review and gradual improvements.

 ### Technical Details